helium/HIP/0115-redefining-the-mobile-maker-approval-process.md

 After the audit is complete, and the MOBILE Maker Escrow Wallet was funded to support the remaining onboards, the slashing smart contract will be removed, and the stake will be released no sooner than 60 epochs after the above requirements were met.
 If new information should arise within the 60 epochs that wasn't disclosed during the initial audit, the Helium Foundation may request a new audit.

 ## Migration of MOBILE Maker Wallets to MOBILE Maker Escrow Wallets
-In instances where MOBILE Makers already have a pre-existing MOBILE Maker Wallet, they may continue to use that wallet for onboarding until the balance of DC is 0.
+In instances where MOBILE Makers already have a pre-existing MOBILE Maker Wallet, all tokens from these wallets will be migrated to the Maker Escrow Wallet.
+This includes the data credits, which will be allowed a one-time contract endpoint to be transferred to the new program-owned escrow wallet.
 Further, regardless if a previous wallet will be used at first, a new MOBILE Maker Escrow Wallet must be created with the minimum wallet requirements noted above.
+The escrow wallet will use all held MOBILE and DC before exhausting its USDC.

 ## Deployment Impact